 Course contents summary

-Community and National rules on the hygiene and safety of foodstuff s.
-Control of food chain and protection of consumers ;basic common hygiene requirements, procedures based on the HACCP principles; the sources of microorganisms and the contamination ways, application of quality system, , risk assessment, methods to control microbial contamination and microbiological criteria, control of parasites, Cleaning and disinfection of food plants, food-borne diseases which come from microorganisms ( viruses, bacteria and parasites).
+The first part of the course covers the main Community and National rules on the hygiene and safety of foodstuff s.
+In particular, the course will include the hygiene rules such as Regulations EC.
+The food safety ensured throughout the control of food chain and the high level of protection of consumers will be treated in that part.
+The second part of the course covers the application of basic common hygiene requirements, the general implementation of procedures based on the HACCP principles; the sources of microorganisms and the contamination ways, the main hygienic and safety characteristics of food, and the application of good hygiene practice.
+The third part of the course will include: the application of quality system, the procedures of audit, the risk assessment, the methods to control microbial contamination and microbiological criteria, the control of parasites, Cleaning and disinfection of food plants, food-borne diseases which come from microorganisms such as viruses, bacteria and parasites.

 Management and members of the official control system